 Anyone who is aged 16 and over.

 Anything that is causing people emotional distress.
-This can include anxiety, stress, depression, trauma, feeling low, or feeling out of control, to name a few.
+This can include anxiety, stress, feeling low, depression, feeling out of control and trauma to name a few.
 All of these may be triggered by life events such as the loss of a loved one, relationship breakdowns, employment related issues, financial crisis, sexuality, isolation, alcohol or drug-related problems.

-The Togetherall peer-to-peer community is the main hub of support where individuals share their stories and experiences, engaging in conversations with other members of the community.
-Our Wall Guides are licensed and registered mental health practitioners who keep our members safe and help them feel they are not alone.
-They proactively respond to Togetherall members who are in crisis and provide them with support, which may involve helping them to seek local assistance from their doctor or therapist.
+The Togetherall community is the main hub of support as individuals share their stories and experiences, engaging in conversations with other members of the community.
+Our Wall Guides are trained professionals whose job is to keep our members safe and help them feel they are not alone.
+They are required to be proactive in responding to Togetherall members who are in crisis and provide them with support, which may involve helping them to seek local assistance from their doctor or therapist.

 Togetherall is only for adults 16 years and over.
 While we monitor for inappropriate content, our members are free to express their feelings about many issues that would be inappropriate for minors.